 - Adopt and enforce an active transportation mitigation construction policy so that when construction encroaches into the public right of way pedestrian and bicyclists safety and connectivity isn’t compromised.

-- Require temporary bicycle parking as part of all downtown festivals and events permitting process.
+- Require temporary bicycle parking as part of all downtown festivals and events, required as part of the permitting process.

-- City council appointments to the Metropolitan Planning Organization (MPO) should champion and advocate for the construction of the The Hellbender Trail.
-This greenway network of 155+ miles of regional multi-use paths is currently being studied by the French Broad River MPO.
-This network will connect Hendersonville, Brevard, Asheville, Swannanoa, Black Mountain, Candler, Canton, Weaverville, and Mars Hill in a plus-shaped network.
+- City council appointments to the Metropolitan Planning Organization (MPO) should champion and advocate for active transportation investment above road widening projects and work to fund projects through the Build Back Better legislation.
+The Federal Build Back Better program empowers state MPO’s with direct funding that can be spent on local projects.
+This could include the Hellbender Trail and the Swannanoa Greenway.
+You can read about the Hellbender network here.
+This greenway network of 155+ miles of regional multi-use paths represents many millions in future economic growth and improved health for area residents.
+The network will connect Hendersonville, Brevard, Asheville, Swannanoa, Black Mountain, Candler, Canton, Weaverville, and Mars Hill in a plus-shaped network.
 Build it within 10 years, which is a similar amount of time to the I-26 connector project.

 Are you a reader?
-You are invited to check out our reading list:
+You are invited to check out our resource list and learn more about why we have taken these policy positions:

 - National Association of City Transportation Officials